CytronTechnologies/MAKER-PI-RP2040/README.md

    - stop both DC Motor 1 & 2
    - move all Servo motors to 180 degree

+Besides, Maker Pi RP2040 also comes with four DC motors quick test buttons.
+You may press the onboard M1A, M1B, M2A or M2B push buttons to run your motors without writing any code.
-This is very useful for checking the basic functionalities of the board for the first time.
+All these are very useful for checking the basic functionalities of the board for the first time.

 ## Getting Started & Examples
 We provide some [example code](/Examples) in CircuitPython and MicroPython for your reference.
 Make sure the correct firmware is loaded on your Maker Pi RP2040 before you start coding with either languages.